seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 What would she find?
 Lavinia, shall I read?
 This is the tragic tale of Philomel,
-And treats of Tereus’ treason and his rape:
+And treats of Tereus' treason and his rape:
 And rape, I fear, was root of thine annoy.

 **MARCUS ANDRONICUS**